‘The Young And The Restless’ News: Eric Braeden Previews His Memoir, Reveals His Father Was A Member Of The Nazi Party

 Braeden was born in 1941 in Kiel, Germany.
 At the time of his birth, Allied bombs were going off all around his village.
 The day after he went home, a bomb destroyed the hospital.

-Eric revealed, “I do feel I grew up with a deep-seated belief that I could overcome anything.
-It was always part of me, and part of the reason I have been so successful, even when I faced challenges.”
+“I do feel I grew up with a deep-seated belief that I could overcome anything.
+It was always part of me, and part of the reason I have been so successful, even when I faced challenges,” Eric revealed.

 Braeden explained that he did have doubts when he first came into the country.
 There were times he questioned if leaving the only home he knew to make something of himself in a place far away from his family was really a smart move.